alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 To export veterinary and human medicines you must:

 - check you have a drug manufacturer, wholesale dealer or marketing licence - if you don’t, [apply for the licence](https://www.gov.uk/guidance/apply-for-manufacturer-or-wholesaler-of-medicines-licences)
-- apply for an export certificate
+- check if you need an export certificate - contact your importer or the government in the destination country to find out

+If you need an export certificate, how you apply depends on whether you’re exporting.

 How you apply for the certificate depends on whether you’re exporting: